 2. Confessions.
 I confess my sins in my notebook – yikes – do not let the kids get a hold of these lol!
 Lately, I have grown more private and I use code words or often I write the word “confession” (as seen above) and then I pause to confess my sins but I don’t write them down.
 The discipline of confessing is unnatural – it is easy to become neglectful in this area.

 3. Praises.
 Sometimes I write them in list form and sometimes I write out entire prayers of thanksgiving.

 4. Verses.
-Often, I write out verses from my quiet time using the SOAP method we use over at GoodMorningGirls.org The S – stands for Scripture.
+Often, I write out verses from my quiet time using the SOAK method.
+The S – stands for Scripture.
 The O – stands for Observations.
 The A – stands for Applications.
-The P – stands for Prayer.
+The K – stands for Kneeling in Prayer.

 5. Prayer requests for others.
 I have missionary prayer cards I pray through.
 I also pray through lists of names of family, friends, and bloggers.
 When I led women’s Bible studies, I always kept the sign-up list in the folder so I could pray for the ladies by name.

 6. Book notes – when I read a good book, I consider the author my mentor.
 Often times I journal quotes that have touched my soul.

 1. Bad things my husband says or does.
 At one time I would go to my journal when we fought and just pour out my frustrations…to the Lord.
 Taking my frustrations to the Lord was good but journaling them not so good.
 Here’s why…a few years later, I was reading through a journal and came to a point where Keith and I were fighting – oh it was ugly!
 All the feelings rushed back as if it had just happened only moments ago – what a tool from the enemy to distract me from the forgiveness and grace God had helped me to extend.
 I learned that day to no longer journal when I am angry…if you feel a need to write – tear it out and toss it – it’s amazing how anger can be restirred up simply by remembering.